sit-on-cushions-we-must/led_cube/README.md

 ## Making the shield part:

-Solder the male header pins onto the perf board so they plug into the Arduinos analog pins 0 to 5 and digital 2 to 7:
+Solder the male header pins onto the perf board so they plug into the Arduinos analog pins 0 to 5 and digital pins 2 to 7:

 ![headers](https://aaalearn.mystagingwebsite.com/wp-content/uploads/2018/05/sheild_headers.png)